plevans/RTVP/documentation.md

     - Also make sure to select C++ CMake Tools for Windows
     - ![VS2022 Installation Screenshot](https://github.com/user-attachments/assets/a742eadd-0c84-492d-a125-b33c750fc517)

-3. Open VS2022 and Open Reference-FMUs project
+3. Set up Reference-FMUs project using CMake and open in Visual Studio 2022
+    - Run cmake-gui from the Start Menu
+    - Under "Where is the source code:" navigate to FMU folder and click Select Folder
+    - Under "Where to build the binaries:" copy the directory above and add "/build" to the end (so it should be "C:/Users/.../RTVP_v1/FMU/build"
+    - Click *Configure*
+    - On the pop-up window asking if a new directory should be created, click *Yes*
+    - In the new pop-up window, specify the generator for this project to be *Visual Studio 17 2022* and click Finish
-    - Wait for Visual Studio to set up the CMake project.
+    - Wait for the message *Configuring done* and there to be a some red entries in the table
+    - Now click *Generate*
+    - Wait for the message *Generating done*
+    - You can now close this CMake window
+    - In the Windows File Explorer, you can navigate to the newly created FMU/build folder where CMake has generated a Visual Studio project
+    - Double-click the file called *Reference-FMUs.sln" which is of the file type Visual Studio Solution
+    - This should now open Visual Studio 2022 and load the FMU project where you can view and edit the source code for the example FMU models (this will be explained in a later step)

-4. Run VPPE virtual prototyping software
+5. Run VPPE virtual prototyping software

-5. Open Thermal_NoDev project
+6. Open Thermal_NoDev project

-6. Click Model View on the top toolbar to show the model
+7. Click Model View on the top toolbar to show the model
     - You may need to click within the pop-up window and press '0' to reset the view

-7. Click an item on the left tree to reveal the geometry for it
+8. Click an item on the left tree to reveal the geometry for it
     - Change the co-ordinates slightly
     - Note that the units are metres (so 0.01 is 1mm)

-8. Click Run Simulation at the top
+9. Click Run Simulation at the top
     - This will automatically mesh the geometry and also run a time-domain simulation

-9. Generate waveforms
+10. Generate waveforms
     - Click the Graphical Waveforms tab on the left
     - Click the Add Waveform button at the bottom
     - In the pop-up window: